Huntington–Pentagon Line: History

-Original Alexandria–Pentagon Line
+First Incarnation of the Alexandria–Pentagon Line

 The original Alexandria–Pentagon Line consists of 7 routes, as three lines was merged following the formation of WMATA and the creation of Metrobus.
 The original line consists of routes 12A, 12E, 14A, 14B, 15A, 15B and 15D, under the Alexandria–Washington Line.
 The 12A and 12E was originally the Braddock Heights Line, while the 14A and 14B was originally the Arlington Ridge Road Line, and 15A, 15B, and 15D was originally the Russell Road Line, all operated by the AB&W before the 7 routes was merged in 1973.
 The line was later renamed to the Alexandria–Pentagon Line in 1983, until all routes was discontinued on March 11, 1984.
 The 12A and 12E would later be brought back in service under the Centreville South Line, while the 14A and 14B would also be brought back to operate under the Montgomery–Tysons Beltway Express.

 Alexandria–Arlington–Pentagon Line

 The 10 line started its service as part of the Alexandria–Arlington–Pentagon Line.
 The 10 line consists of routes 10B, 10E, 10S, and 10T.
 The 10 line was also one of the new start of service through the City of Alexandria, following the introduction of route 10A, and the introduction of Alexandria Transit Company's DASH in March 1984, despite the elimination of the 10S and 10T.
 The line was later split through the late 1980s to early 1990s, when the entire 10 line was rerouted to serve to different stations of the Washington Metro system map.